 Yes – Sony actually produced a deck that played back Digital 8 tapes, sort of like a Sony Walkman but with a small video screen attached.

 These are tough to come by and expensive, a camcorder is easier to find.
 But if you are curious look out for these Digital 8 Tape decks on eBay or other websites.

 The only model I am aware of is the Sony GV-D200 – here is a link to one on Amazon: https://www.amazon.com/Sony-GV-D200-Digital-Portable-Recorder/dp/B00006JQQ6

 Hitachi Digital 8 Camcorders

-For a very short whole Hitachi got into the Digital8 Camcorder race with some of their own models.
+For a very short while, Hitachi got into the Digital8 Camcorder race with some of their own models.
 I’ve never owned or tried once, chances are you haven’t either nor will you ever find one.
-Last time I checked eBay there were none to be found.
+The last time I checked eBay there were none to be found.

-Not only will most Digital8 camcorders play back all of your old tapes it will “upscale” your old analog footage as well to a higher resolution.
-It also let you control the camcorder with your computer (if you have firewire install – more on that later)
+Not only will most Digital8 camcorders playback all of your old tapes they will “upscale” your old analog footage as well to a higher resolution.
+It also lets you control the camcorder with your computer (if you have firewire install – more on that later)

 If you only have Hi8 and Video8 tapes to transfer then you can also buy just a Hi8 camcorder to play them back with.

 In future posts, we’ll discuss the other equipment needed to properly transfer your videotapes to digital depending on your setup.

 Most likely you will need either a USB capture device, or a firewire/IEEE1394 firewire card which connects directly to digital camcorders for full resolution downloads.